-The sockeye season was another one for the record books here on the wild Alagnak River.
+The Alaska sockeye fishing season was another one for the record books here on the wild Alagnak River.
 Although it started extremely late, I would say around the 5th of July was the first day we could really go after them with limits a non-issue.
 This run usually starts on the 29th of June – July 1 like clockwork, but not this year.
 Many were getting very nervous about the fish having some high seas catastrophe over the winter but I can assure you this was not the case.
 The sockeye salmon started late and ran later than we have ever targeted them.
 We were still catching limits of sockeye in the mornings and catching silvers in the afternoon in late July.
 I have to admit, this is something I have never seen in over 25 years on the river.

 The upper rivers where they spawn will have plenty of biomass to feed a thriving wild trout population.
 These wild Alaskan trout are so coveted to the many sport fish anglers that fish this watershed on an annual basis.
 The huge biomass will also feed the entire ecosystem from the trees and brush that line the banks of the river to the bears and many bird species that call this river drainage home.
 The sockeye are no doubt the largest supporters of this watershed in terms of fertilization, and this year is a banner crop yet again.